-An emotional support animal is like a therapy for people suffering from mental or emotional disorders like anxiety, depression, stress, loneliness, or panic attacks.
-They provide support and comfort through companionship and help alleviate the mental disability.
-They do not require special training like service dogs who help disabled individuals with their day to day work.
+An emotional support animal helps provide support at emotional level to people suffering from mental or emotional disorders like anxiety, depression, stress, loneliness, or panic attacks.
+They provide support and comfort through companionship and help manage the mental disability in a more effective way.
+They do not require special training like service dogs who help disabled individuals with their day to day activities.
 An emotional support animal doesn’t have to be necessarily a dog.
-They can be a cat, bird, or other animals.
-A pet is legally considered as an emotional support animal when he is prescribed by a licensed health professional to a person with mental illness.
+It can be a cat, bird or any other animal that proves to be an emotional support for the patient.
+A pet is legally considered as an emotional support animal when he is prescribed by a licensed health professional to a person suffering with mental illness.

-Laws for Emotion Support Animal in a rented accommodation
+Laws for Emotional Support Animal in a Rented Accommodation

 - Even if the landlord does not allow pets in his house, he cannot deny an emotional support animal for a person with a disability.